sampig/Scilab-XcosAutomaticLayout/README.md

 ### II-Schedule

 1. Week01 - Check the previous feature (05.23-05.29): Review my previous work based on the latest master branch.
 Check whether everything works well and try to improve Optimal Link Style if possible.
-2. Week02-03 - Automatic Position of Split Block (05.30-06.12): Implement this feature.
+2. Week02-05 - Automatic Position of Split Block (05.30-06.26): Implement this feature.
 Test it and make a commit.
-3. Week04-07 - Automatic Position of Basic Block (06.13-07.10): Implement this feature.
+3. Week04-09 - Automatic Position of Basic Block (06.27-07.24): Implement this feature.
 Test it and make a commit.
 This feature might be more difficult and possibly require more time.
-4. Week08-09 - Auto-rearrange its Link When Moving a Block (07.11-07.24): Implement this feature.
+4. Week10-12 - Auto-layout Preview (07.25-08.14): Implement this feature.
 Test it and make a commit.
-5. Week10-11 - Auto-rearrange its Link When Moving a Block (07.25-08.07): Implement this feature.
-Test it and make a commit.
-6. Week12 - Final (12th Week): Beautify codes, make final commits and write documentation.
+5. Week13 - Final (08.15 - 08.21): Beautify codes, make final commits and write documentation.

 ### II-Functionality

 - [x] Block Automatic Position - Split Blocks (BAP - SBAP)
+    - [ ] When there is only one single split block in the whole part of links.
+    - [ ] When there are at least 2 split blocks in the whole part of links.
-- [ ] Block Automatic Position - Basic Blocks
+- [ ] Block Automatic Position - Normal Blocks (BAP - NBAP)
+    - [x] The blocks which has only 1 IN/OUT port.
+(Start/End blocks)
+    - [x] The blocks which are not Start/End blocks.
+    - [ ] Some blocks which are connected.
 - [ ] Automatic Layout Preview
+    - [ ] When creating a link.
+    - [ ] When moving a block.

-### II-Task
+### II-Implementation

 Relative files: